The Origins of Irish Surnames

 Collins

-The common Irish surname Collins originated in Limerick, though after the Norman invasion they fled to Cork.
+The common Irish surname Collins originated in Limerick, though after the Norman invasion, they fled to Cork.
 There are also Collin families from the province of Ulster, most of whom were probably English.

 Irish spelling: Ó Coileáin